 3. You Continue Your Relationship Despite Your Partner’s Past Wrongdoing

 Codependency is demonstrated by allowing your partner to repeatedly let you down or harm you.
 It results from a lack of self-respect and limits in the partnership.
 You subconsciously think you deserve to be treated the way you are.
-Codependent partners frequently justify these actions by believing they can change their spouse in the future.
+Codependent or enabling partners frequently justify these actions by believing they can change their spouse in the future.

 4. You Experience Difficulty Communicating Your Needs

 Your partner is always able to express their wants to you and get them fulfilled, but you are unable to do the same.
 If you do, your demands will either be disregarded or devalued.